 STEP 2 – Setting up Backup locations for VM backups

 Advanced settings will provide you the options to customize and skip IOS files from Hyper-V VM backups.
-And if your organization has some encryption requirement while backing up VMs, then Altaro has an out of box setting to configure encryption of VMs.
+And if your organization has some encryption requirement while backing up VMs, then Altaro has an out-of-box setting to configure encryption of VMs.

 STEP 3 – Hyper-V VM Backup, Retention Schedules and Reports

-Step 3 is last stage which I’m going to cover in this post.
-This is all about taking the backup of Hyper-V VMs using Altaro backup solution.
-When you click on “+” symbol on the right side of your VM and click on “Take Backup” button, then Altaro will send the instructions to the hypervisor.
+Step 3 is the last stage which I’m going to cover in this post.
+This is all about taking the backup of Hyper-V VMs using the Altaro backup solution.
+When you click on the “+” symbol on the right side of your VM and click on the “Take Backup” button, then Altaro will send the instructions to the hypervisor.
 You can also schedule the Hyper-V VM backups for automation of the backup process.